- Study Abroad

 Lauren is a teacher at an international school in Santa Ana, Costa Rica.
-She moved to Costa Rica right after graduating from the University of Georgia to start her dream job: teaching English in a foreign country.
 Lauren teaches English, Science, and Math (all in English) to 2nd and 3rd graders and continues to learn more about education, her students, and Costa Rica every day.
-One of her favorite parts about living abroad has been exploring the country in her free time - she always has adventure at her fingertips!
 To find out more about Lauren, visit her blog.

 Do you have a burning question about teaching abroad in San Jose?
 We're here to help!
 Most questions are answered within 24 hours.
 Here are some example questions: